h5law/h5law.github.io/posts/loneliness.md

 and expose the real versions of ourselves the ones outside of our heads.
 We get to know the person outside the mask we have built and the walls we have hid behind.
 A true connection can destroy those walls and remove that mask and help us see who we really are.
+They can help us even evolve who we are into someone new, someone not alone, someone confident and friendly, someone we always wanted to be.

 ---